-Students interested in pursuing coursework at the undergraduate or graduate level, but not interested in enrolling in a degree program, may apply for non-degree admission.
+Students interested in pursuing coursework at the undergraduate or graduate level, who already possess baccalaureate (or higher) degree may apply for non-degree admission through the Graduate Studies Office.
+Students interested in non-degree admission who do not have an baccalaureate degree should contact the undergraduate admission office.
 Many individuals choose non-degree seeking either to explore the seriousness of their interest in studying for an advanced degree and/or to strengthen their credentials for a future degree application.
 Others are interested in taking graduate course work for personal enrichment or professional development.

 Therefore, non-degree seeking students are those for whom one of the following applies:

 - You wish to enroll in classes for personal enrichment.

 - You would like to satisfy prerequisite course requirements for future admission to a graduate program.

 - You would like to apply for the Pre-Medical Post-Baccalaureate Program.

 - You are enrolled at another university and would like to take a class at John Carroll as a transient student.

 Applicants must complete the online application and select “non-degree seeking” in the “Application Type” section.
 In addition to the application form, all previous degree-conferring graduate and undergraduate transcripts are required.
 You must have at least an undergraduate degree in order to apply.

 John Carroll University

 Although there is no limit to the number of undergraduate courses a student may take, no more than two graduate level courses (6 credits), may be taken without being fully admitted to a degree program.
 While admission as a non-degree seeking student does not guarantee subsequent admission for degree candidacy, courses taken as a non-degree seeking student may be applied to a degree program after official acceptance into the program and with the consent of the student’s advisor.